-

 What’s the cost of upgrading – and could you save money?

-Energy Saving Trust says studies suggest smart controls could also save you money in the long run, but the size of the saving will depend on your lifestyle and how you currently control your heating.
+Although the upfront costs of smart controls could be expensive, you could save money in the long run4.
+However, how much you could save will depend on your lifestyle and how you currently control your heating.

-What’s the best temperature for you?
+What’s the ideal temperature for you?

 What’s the right temperature?